TREEcg/specification/specs/0-introduction.md

 No hypermedia controls in the body MUST be interpreted in the imported resource and the object must be fully contained within that information resource.

-On the resources to import, [Memento (RFC7089)](https://tools.ietf.org/html/rfc7089) controls MAY be provided for historic versions.
+On the resources to import, Memento [[!RFC7089]] controls MAY be provided for historic versions.